 IMPORTANT NOTE: If you have not done so, we highly recommend that you perform your first Skydio 2 flights without the Beacon to complete the Learn to Fly experience.
 See the Your First Flight section of the Skydio 2 User Guide for more details.

 The USB-C charging port allows you to charge your Beacon by connecting the USB-C cable and power adapter that came with your Skydio 2.

 The Beacon’s screen will indicate that it is currently charging.
 When the Beacon is fully charged, the screen will turn off.

-To fly with the Beacon, you must first pair the Beacon with Skydio 2.
-Each Beacon may only pair to a single Skydio 2 at a time.
-Once a Beacon is paired with a drone, it will automatically connect to that drone every time it is turned on until it is paired with a different Skydio 2.
+To fly with the Beacon, you must first pair the Beacon with your drone.
+Each Beacon may only pair to a single drone at a time.
+Once a Beacon is paired, it will automatically connect to that drone every time it is turned on until it is paired with a different Skydio 2/2+.